SkyNotion/cproxy/README.md

 ### CPROXY

-A mini http and socks5 proxy written `c`, This was written to be deployed on a Linux Container (podman pod or docker container).
+A mini http and socks5 proxy server written `c`, This was written to be deployed on a Linux Container (podman pod or docker container).

 It uses a LT(Level triggered) approach for epoll events.